aymenmarjan/BufferOverflow-VulnServer/README.md

 ## Step 3: Finding the Exact Offset

->Since our file does only contain A's, we don't know exactly how big our buffer needs to be in order to write exactly into EIP.
-In other words, if we want to be specific in overwriting EIP (so we can feed it usable data and make it jump to our evil code), we need to know the exact position in our buffer/payload where we overwrite the return address (which will become EIP when the function returns).
-This position is often referred to as the "offset".

 Now we need to find exactly where in our buffer we're overwriting EIP.
-We'll use a cyclic pattern instead of just As:
+We'll use a cyclic pattern instead of just A's:

 ```python
 #!/usr/bin/python3